alvaropenaleon/visualisation-for-advanced-biodiversity-monitoring-using-ai-driven-acoustic-technology/paper/paper.md

 - Reproducible and extensible deployment through Docker Compose with versioned flows and JSON-provisioned dashboards, with optional MQTT streaming.

 ![Overview dashboard (Grafana).
 Pre-provisioned panels summarise hourly activity, daily composition, and weekly composition by species.
 The templated controls along the top (site, species, confidence, date range) filter all panels; each panel's query is exportable as CSV.
 This view supports fast exploratory analysis while keeping ingestion health visible via time-windowed selectors.](fig2-dashboard.png)

-# Quality control

-The repository includes a continuous integration (CI) smoke test that exercises the deployed stack.
-A GitHub Actions workflow:

-1. launches the full Docker Compose stack (with CI-specific volumes),
-2. waits for Node-RED and PostgreSQL to become reachable, and
-3. executes a small integration script inside the PostgreSQL container that:

-   - verifies that the core tables (`sensors`, `sensor_data`, `ingestion_metrics`, `sensor_errors`) exist, and
-   - confirms that initial sensor metadata has been seeded as defined by the SQL migrations.

-This test asserts that the Compose files, migrations, and database bootstrap remain consistent over time and that new changes do not silently break provisioning of the back-end schema.
-In addition, we validate the Node-RED ingestion flows and Grafana dashboards manually using example BirdNET-style CSV files included with the repository.

 # Availability